rohdef/PGPlugins/README.md

-# Example: 4 - Events
+# Example: 5 - Events with arguments

-Sends an event to JavaScript using normal JavaScript handlers.
+Added some result data to example 4.

 ## Interesting files:

 ### pgplugins/Plugins/PluginExamples.m and pgplugins/Plugins/PluginExamples.h
-Writes to a JavaScript `document.addEventListener`.
-The callback is made using cordova's nice helper `cordova.fireDocumentEvent`, there's also one for window events: `cordova.fireWindowEvent`.
+Added a simple JavaScript object to the payload, to enable sending data with the event.

 ### www/pluginExample.js
 Just standard JavaScript.